Evo-F/arania-campaign-01/Homebrew/Bastions.md

 	- Investigations of the Inquisitive - Advantage, Investigation.
 	- Material Musings on the Nature of the World - Advantage, Nature.
 	- The Old Faith and Other Religions - Advantage, Religion.

 **Commands**
 - Research Helpful Lore - The facility's hireling searches the Archive for helpful lore.
 The work takes 7 days.
 The hireling gains knowledge as if they had cast *Legend Lore*, and shares this knowledge with you the next time you speak with them.
 - Acquire New Book - The facility's hireling searches for a new reference book to add to the Archive's collection.
 The new reference book costs 1000 GP and takes `7 - 1d6` weeks to acquire, during which time a new command cannot be issued.
 	- The 1000 GP is only deducted when the book is ultimately acquired, but if the money is not available at time of acquisition, the book is not acquired and the command is cancelled.
 	- This command may be cancelled prior to completion, but doing so will not allow additional commands to be issued to the Archive on this turn.

 **Expansion**
 - Expands the Archive from Roomy to Vast.

 ### Armory
-Level: 5
+- Level: 5
-Prerequisite: None
+- Prerequisite: None
-Space: Roomy
+- Space: Roomy
-Hirelings: 1
+- Hirelings: 1
-Unique: Yes
+- Unique: Yes

 **Passive**
 - While the Armory is stocked, your bastion defenders are harder to kill; during a relevant bastion event, roll `1d8` in place of every `1d6` you would normally roll.

-**Command**
+**Commands**
 - Stock Armory - The facility's hireling stocks the Armory with armor, shields, weapons, and ammunition.
 This takes 7 days and costs 100 GP plus an extra 100 GP for each bastion defender.
 The total cost is halved if your bastion has a Smithy.
 	- Keep track of how many bastion defenders you have for each stock operation.
 If additional bastion defenders are recruited later, they will not benefit from the Armory's passive.
 	- You may also choose to overstock the armory in anticipation of future recruitment.

 ### Barrack
-Level: 5
+- Level: 5
-Prerequisite: None
+- Prerequisite: None
-Space: Roomy
+- Space: Roomy
-Hirelings: 1
+- Hirelings: 1
-Unique: No
+- Unique: No

 **Passive**
 - Provides living quarters for up to (0/12/25) bastion defenders.

 **Command**
 - Recruit Defenders - The facility's hireling recruits four bastion defenders who are assigned quarters in this barrack.
 If there is not enough space in the Barrack, the hireling will recruit up to the Barrack's remaining capacity.

 **Expansion**
 - Expands the Barrack from Roomy to Vast.

 ### Demiplane
-Level: 17
+- Level: 17
-Prerequisite: Identical to Arcane Study.
+- Prerequisite: Identical to Arcane Study.
-Space: Vast
+- Space: Vast
-Hirelings: 1
+- Hirelings: 1
-Unique: Yes
+- Unique: Yes

 *The Demiplane exists in an extradimensional space and therefore is not attached physically to the bastion and occupies no physical space.
 The Demiplane is accessed by a magical door that is 10 feet tall and up to 5 feet wide, appearing on a flat, solid surface in one of the other facilities within the bastion.
 The door can be relocated during a bastion turn if you are present in the bastion.*

 **Passive**
 - While in the Demiplane, you can take a Magic action to create a nonmagical object of your choice out of nothing.
 The object must be no larger than 5 feet in any dimension, may not have a value over 5 GP, and must be made of: wood, stone, clay, porcelain, glass, paper, nonprecious crystal, or nonprecious metal.
 This action can only be taken once per Long Rest.
 - The item may be taken out of the Demiplane through the door.

 **Commands**
 - Empower: Arcane Resilience - Magical runes appear on the Demiplane's walls and last for 7 days.
 Until the runes disappear, you may take a full Long Rest in the Demiplane to gain Temporary Hit Points equal to 5 times your level.
 ### Gaming Hall
-Level: 9
+- Level: 9
-Prerequisite: None
+- Prerequisite: None
-Space: Vast
+- Space: Vast
-Hirelings: 4
+- Hirelings: 4
-Unique: Yes
+- Unique: Yes

 **Passive**
 - None.

 **Commands**
 - Gambling Hall - The facility's hirelings turn the Gaming Hall into a gambling den for 7 days.
 At the end of the seventh day, roll `1d100` to determine your portion of the winnings according to the below table.